-Ms. Prince handles private appeals, and is also a panel attorney for the First District Appellate Project in San Francisco, the organization that works with the California Court of Appeal regarding the appointment of private attorneys to represent indigent criminal defendants on appeal.
+Ms. Prince has been a panel attorney for the First District Appellate Project (“FDAP”) since that organization’s inception in the mid-1980’s.
+FDAP works with the California Court of Appeal in the First Appellate District regarding the appointment of private attorneys to represent indigent criminal defendants on direct appeal.

 Areas of Practice

 - Criminal Defense - all felonies and misdemeanors, including:

 - Homicide (including manslaughter, vehicular manslaughter and felony murder)